 History

 Fellin’s commanders, along with the commanders of Rewel, Goldingen, Paide and Marienburg, were part of the informal council of the highest dignitaries of the Livonian Order.
 The castle was one of six castles erected by the Livonian Brothers of the Sword before its incorporation in 1237 into the Teutonic Order.
-It was also one of the largest convents, as the number of its members in 1347 reached 36 brothers of knights, in 1451 there were 29 of them, and in 1554 – 12, never below the required by rule of 12.
+It was also one of the largest commandries, as the number of its members in 1347 reached 36 brothers of knights, in 1451 there were 29 of them, and in 1554 – 12, never below the required by rule of 12.
+The great importance and large number of the local commandry led to the construction of a brick castle at the beginning of the 14th century.
+At the end of the 14th century and in the 15th century, it was considered one of the most strongly fortified in Livonia, and probably for this reason it was the place where the main treasury of the order was kept.

 The invasion of Ivan the Terrible was a blow to the castle and the town.
-After a long siege was captured, first the town in 1560, and later the castle, which badly paid mercenary crew, refused to defend.
+After a long siege, first the town was captured in 1560, and later the castle, which badly paid mercenary crew, refused to defend.
 In 1582, the town and castle buildings, ruined after the war, were occupied by Poles who in the following years lost them to Sweden.
 In 1602, another siege took place, during which the Polish troops recaptured Fellin, later losing it again after 20 years.
-None of the conquerors attempted to rebuild the stronghold, which lost its military significance and fell into total ruin.
+None of the conquerors attempted to rebuild the stronghold, which lost its military importance and fell into complete ruin during the Great Northern War at the beginning of the 18th century.

 Architecture